snare/voltron/README.md

         # python setup.py install

-This will install the voltron egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.
-You should also be able to use this without installing it by changing the paths used below to wherever you put the source.
-This won't work for the GDBv6 macros as it calls the `voltron` command without an absolute path, so you'll have to modify the macros.
+This will install the **voltron** egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.

+You should also be able to use **voltron** without installing it by changing the paths used below to wherever you put the source.
+This won't work for the GDBv6 macros as it calls the `voltron` command without an absolute path, so you'll have to modify the macros if you don't want to install it and want to use it with GDBv6.

 Configuration
 -------------